-To be eligible for the Moderate Means Program, you must be facing a family, housing, or consumer law issue and your household income must fall between 200%–400% of the federal poverty level (FPL).
+To be eligible for the Moderate Means Program, you must be facing a family, housing, consumer law, or unemployment benefits issue.

-What constitutes a family, consumer, or housing law issue?
+What constitutes a family, consumer, housing law, or unemployment benefits issue?

 Family Law — Separation or divorce, guardianship, child custody or visitation, child support, personal safety due to family member, establish the biological father of a child, adoption and juvenile dependency matters

-Consumer Law — Debt or debt collectors, problems with a payday lender, legal issue involving the purchase, financing or repair of a vehicle, legal issue regarding utilities (water, electricity, garbage), victim of unfair or deceptive sales practice, victim of identity theft and bankruptcy Chapters 7 and 13
+Consumer Law — Debt, problems with a payday lender or debt collector, legal issue involving the purchase, financing or repair of a vehicle, legal issue regarding utilities (water, electricity, garbage), victim of unfair or deceptive sales practice, victim of identity theft, and bankruptcy (Chapters 7 or 13)

 Housing Law — Trouble with rental housing or a landlord, eviction, unfair denial of housing and repair issues